DivyaniUpadhyay/EcoGrow/README.md

-This is 5 Page Agriculture Front End website design

-# Web Technologies used:
-HTML, CSS, JS, Bootstrap

-# IDE:
-VS-Code

-# Note:
-Bot is deployed on chatbot page

-# Industry:
+# Industry Type:
   Earth

 # Project Title:
- Agriculture Website EcoGrow
+  EcoGrow

 # Problem Statement:
-Every farmer around the world face significant challenges in accessing reliable markets for their dairy products, organic product and the services that they provide. we are working on "direct-to-consumer" (DTC) or "farm-to-table" models.
+  Every farmer around the world face significant challenges in accessing reliable markets for their dairy products, organic product and the services that they provide. we are working on "direct-to-consumer" (DTC) or
+ "farm-to-table" models.
 This approach is aiming to eliminate intermediaries between farmers and consumers, thereby allowing farmers to capture more of the profits and offer products at more competitive prices.

 # Project Description:
   Our project stands at the forefront of agriculture innovation.
 Our initiatives represent a new approach to agricultural advancement, seamlessly blending age-old agricultural wisdom with cutting-edge technological innovations to bring about transformational changes in the agricultural landscape.
-Grounded in the principles of sustainability, efficiency and excellence, we harness the power of modern tools such as HTML, CSS and JavaScript to streamline operations and advance the agricultural journey.
+Grounded in the principles of sustainability, efficiency and excellence, we harness the power of modern tools such as HTML, CSS and
+  JavaScript to streamline operations and advance the agricultural journey.

-Central to our mission is a steadfast dedication to empower farmers, offering a comprehensive suite of services carefully crafted to meet the diverse needs of farmers and satisfy consumers' craving for premium farm-fresh produce.
+  Central to our mission is a steadfast dedication to empower farmers, offering a comprehensive suite of services carefully crafted to meet the diverse needs of farmers and satisfy consumers' craving for premium farm- fresh produce.
   The backbone of our offerings is our milk services segment, where we leverage successful methods for milk production, storage and distribution.
 By adopting cutting-edge technologies, we equip farmers with top-notch equipment and methods, resulting in unmatched quality in milk products.
 Through our platform, consumers get direct access to freshly sourced milk, organic products and convenience provided by farmers, creating a direct link between producers and end consumers and also increasing farmers' incomes.

 # Project Outline:
 # (1)Home Page: